Sebastian-gthb/insert-OptROM-into-BIOS/README.md

 # insert-OptROM-into-BIOS
-This Python code insert a Option ROM into a empty space into the BIOS ROM
+This Python code insert a Option ROM into a empty space into the BIOS ROM.

+Currently under construction!

 The Script was initial designed to implement the XTIDE ROM into a Bondwell B310 BIOS ROM.
 This works well.
-For other BIOS ROMs, you must change one offset values in the script.
+For other BIOS ROMs, you must change the offset value in the script to place a new subfunction in a smal empty space.
 The Script supporting automaticly search for the BIOS call to the function "SearchOptionRomAndCall".
-I't supports Award, Phoenix, Pegasus and Vadem BIOS types.
+I't supports Award, AMI, Phoenix, Pegasus and Vadem BIOS types.

 To run you need the following files:
   * the script him self in the directory